oriches/Resharper.ReactivePlugin/README.md

 This plugin is not about adding functionality to the Rx libraries, it's about trying to help developers write 'better' code using the Rx libraries.
 It's designed to highlight issues in code which could cause potential issues.

-Note: Trying to define what 'better' means would be a subject and rather futile task.
+Note: Trying to define what 'better' means would be a subjective and rather futile task.

 **So what's currently supported?**